Some Thoughts on Inbox Zero

 Most people hate email.

-Inbox zero itself is a simple philosophy, but it can seem daunting to put into practise.
+Inbox zero itself is a simple philosophy to understand, but can be a daunting one to put into practise.
 Instead of treating your inbox as your email repository, you treat it as a triage point from where emails find their true home.
 Instead of an inbox containing every email you’ve ever received, it contains only emails that you haven’t processed yet.

 Anything you need to keep gets sent to the archive when you’re done reading it or responding to it.
 Email you don’t want to keep gets trashed.
 Spam goes to the spam folder.